-Our February 2022 edition of Five Centuries featured an exciting selection of rare and unique furniture, paintings and works of art and includes specialist collecting areas encompassing clocks, bronzes, ceramics & glass, rugs & carpets.
+Our February 2023 edition of Five Centuries features an exciting selection of rare and unique furniture, paintings and works of art, including specialist collecting areas encompassing clocks, bronzes, ceramics & glass, rugs & carpets.

-Ahead of the sale our team chose a few of their favourite things to share as highlights that featured in our auction...
+Ahead of the sale our team has chosen a few of their favourite things to share as highlights from our auction...

 - Douglas Girton, Head of Fine Furniture and Works of Art